Agnieszkalukasiak/Film_Hit_prediction/README.md

 * Visual Studio Code and OpenDyslexic Mono: Since I am dyslexic and have struggled with previous projects—where most of my time was spent searching for spelling mistakes or missing letters and numbers—I found a solution by using Visual Studio Code with the OpenDyslexic Mono font installed.
 This made the process much easier and more efficient.

-* The Churnometer walkthrough was very helpful with this project.

 * The dataset was accessed on Kaggle through Code Institute.

-* Ibm.com tutoring on jupiternotebook and regression models.

-## Acknowledgements (optional)

-* Kay that was very helpful with my quaries.
-* The other students on slack community.
-* Kim from Student Care for her support in me taking a break in the middle of teh course.